Partially Coherent X-Ray Oscilex Radiation from a FEL-Modulated Positron Bunch during Its Planar Channeling in a Crystalline Undulator: Introduction

 \section{Introduction}

 Monochromatic directed photon beams radiated by bunches of high-energy charged particles have a wide practical application.
-At the microwave frequency range, such photon beams can be obtained by oscillations of a bunch of relativistic electrons in a periodic electric field, proposed by Ginzburg \cite{ginzburg1947}.
-Developing this idea, Motz \cite{motz} and Landecker \cite{landecker} proposed to study the radiation of relativistic electrons that arises when passing through an external periodic magnetic field.
+At the microwave frequency range, such photon beams can be obtained by oscillations of relativistic electrons of a bunch in a periodic electric field, proposed by Ginzburg \cite{ginzburg1947}.
+Developing this idea, Motz \cite{motz} proposed theory to study the radiation of relativistic electrons that arises when passing through an external periodic magnetic field.
 This phenomenon is realized and named by the Motz's group as undulator radiation \cite{motz1953}.

-Stimulated undulator radiation, viz., a free electron laser (FEL), was proposed by Madey \cite{madey}.
-As a result of quantum recoil, the principle of balance between the probabilities of stimulated emission and absorption is violated --- at a certain frequency, the probability of emission becomes greater than the probability of absorption.
-The stimulated radiation enhancement is determined by the derivative of the spontaneous radiation spectrum.
-In the microwave range, this phenomenon was observed in an experiment at Stanford using a resonator (with mirrors) \cite{elias}.
-The idea of FEL without a cavity was proposed by Kondratenko and Saldin \cite{saldin} and was named SASE XFEL (Self Amplified Spontaneous Emission X-ray Free Electron Laser).
+Madey has shown that the stimulated undulator radiation (a free electron laser (FEL)) enhancement is determined by the derivative of the spontaneous radiation line shape \cite{madey}.
+As a result of quantum recoil, the principle of detailed balance between the probabilities of stimulated emission and absorption is violated --- at a certain frequency, the probability of emission becomes greater than the probability of absorption.
+In the microwave range, this phenomenon was observed in Stanford experiment using a resonator (with mirrors) \cite{elias}.
+X-ray undulator radiation (XUR) was first considered in \cite{Korkhmazian1970}.
+The idea of FEL without a cavity was proposed by \cite{saldin} and later was named SASE XFEL.

+The problem of undulator radiation formed in a dispersive medium was first theoretically studied in \cite{Gevorgyan1977}.
+It was shown that as the energy of the bunch approaches the threshold value for radiation formation, the radiation spectrum is generated at zero angle and narrows.
+This phenomenon was considered a discovery and is published in central journals \cite{Gevorgyan1979ab1,Gevorgyan1979ab2} after its registration as an invention \cite{Gevorgyan1979abpatent}.
+It can be concluded that the medium polarization similarly affects the channeling radiation \cite{BazylevZhevago1979}.

+XUR in the presence of a dispersive medium was studied in \cite{Gevorgyan1977,Gevorgyan1979ab1,Gevorgyan1979ab2,Gevorgyan1979abpatent} and later investigated experimentally in \cite{Pantell1986}.
+The channeling radiation is considered in \cite{Kumakhov1976}.
+The theory of the crystalline undulator radiation (CUR), predicted in \cite{Kaplin1980}, has been developed without \cite{Korol1998} and with \cite{Avakian1998,Avakian2001} taking into account the medium polarization.